techcommdude/network/README.md

 # Social Networking/Blog application built with Javascript, Django, Python, HTML and CSS

-TODO:

-You can also register and create your own credentials.

 This project is deployed on Heroku (please have patience since the instance is likely sleeping but will wake up after a few seconds): <a href="???????">????????</a>